k-aadira-1230/amr-resource-search/README.md

 - Tag matches receive intermediate weight
 - Description matches receive lower weight

 This approach balances precision and recall while keeping the system interpretable.
+An internal relevance score is computed for ranking and is not exposed in the user interface.

 ## Filtering